The Envirothon NB program sounds great!

-- Work with a group of highly motivated students who take pride in conservation of our natural resources.
+- Work with highly motivated students who take pride in conservation of our natural resources.

-- Gain knowledge from professionals, and other teachers during workshops and competitions.
+- Gain knowledge and resources from professionals, and other teachers during workshops and competitions.

-- Experience a new way of teaching hands-on information; show students a new way of learning through problem-solving by using critical thinking skills.
+- Experience of teaching hands-on information; show students how to learn through problem-solving by using critical thinking skills.

-How do I find the time for advising the team?
+How do I find the time for advising a team?

-Once you’ve made the commitment to coaching a team in the Envirothon program, you will quickly discover that it’s worth every second you give to it.
+Once you have made the commitment to coaching a team in the Envirothon NB program, you will quickly discover that it’s worth every second you give to it.
 But don’t panic about how much time it will take.
-The advisor’s role is to provide guidance and assistance to the team’s preparation towards the Envirothon Competition.
+The advisor’s role is to provide guidance and assistance to the team’s preparation towards the Envirothon NB Competition.
 The most important thing is a time commitment from the students!

-Envirothon NB is administered and coordinated by Science East.
-You will be provided with learning materials, a listing of useful websites and a list of natural resource professionals from around the province who are willing to give presentations and tours to your team.
+Envirothon NB is administered and coordinated by Science East under the guidance of the Provincial Steering Committee.
 At any time, we are available to answer your questions and provide you with guidance when you need it.